Bougainvillea

 Bougainvillea, Behbahan.
 Many of the small white flowers, in various stages of development, may be seen among the larger bracts.

 Bougainvillea (/ˌbuːɡənˈvɪli.ə/ BOO-gən-VIL-ee-ə, /USalsoˌboʊ-/ BOH--) is a genus of thorny ornamental vines, bushes, and trees belonging to the family Nyctaginaceae.
-They are native to Mexico, Brazil, Bolivia, Paraguay, Peru, and Argentina.
+They are native to the tropical forests of South America (specifically Brazil, Bolivia, Paraguay, Peru, Uruguay and Argentina).
 There are between 4 and 22 species in the genus.
-The inflorescence consists of large colourful sepal-like bracts which surround three simple waxy flowers, gaining popularity for the plant as an ornamental.
+The inflorescence consists of large colorful sepal-like bracts which surround three simple waxy flowers, gaining popularity for the plant as an ornamental.
 The plant is named after explorer Louis Antoine de Bougainville (1729–1811), after it was documented on one of his expeditions.